Five Finger Death Punch is one of the most divisive bands in metal music.

 But their discography, featuring five albums, really has a lot to offer.
 And, after the indefinite hiatus of Hellyeah (or the complete disbandment), they can now work in their full formation.

 If you’re into intricate bass parts combined with modern metal elements, you’ll definitely love Mudvayne.
 Ryan Martinie is a one-of-a-kind bassist and a very underrated musician.
+This band is also mentioned in our article of groups like System of a Down.

 Another classic name that emerged in the early 2000s, Trivium is an essential modern metal band.
 In fact, we’d call them one of the rightful successors to the old metal legends, like Metallica, Black Sabbath, or Iron Maiden.